linwang6/CAML/README.md

 Please note that the parameter -g for the feature selection, setting the '-g 50' should work well for most of the cases (Please see our paper).
 Please note that when you want to classify more than 10 different classes or more, please fell free to increase the number to [number of desired classification] * 10, it works well for most cases.
 And the optional parameter -s, we suggest you include it when there are closely cell subtypes, for example CD4 and CD8 cell types.

-The output file contains all the information including the cell/sample ID, the predicted class probabilities and predicted cell/sample types, here we show two examples, one is for single cell classification (PBMC dataset was available [here](https://support.10xgenomics.com/single-cell-gene-expression/datasets)) and another one is for bulk RNA-seq data ([ivy GAP, Ivy Glioblastoma Atlas Project](http://glioblastoma.alleninstitute.org/))
+The output file contains all the information including the cell/sample ID, the predicted class probabilities and predicted cell/sample types, here we show two examples, one is for single cell classification (PBMC dataset was available [here](https://support.10xgenomics.com/single-cell-gene-expression/datasets)) and another one dataset is for bulk RNA-seq data ([ivy GAP, Ivy Glioblastoma Atlas Project](http://glioblastoma.alleninstitute.org/))

 #### scRNA-Seq (PBMC dataset)